or

 In these cases, UK residents should apply for a postgraduate Masters loan.

-Other international students should look into alternative sources of funding, such as scholarships, charities and trusts.
+If you're an international student, you should look into alternative sources of funding, such as scholarships, charities and trusts.
 We’ve written a guide to Masters funding for international students, which has plenty of tips for places to look.

 There are lots of types of Architecture Masters degrees other than the MArch Architecture.